 |Sunday||8:30 – 10:30 am (zazen, chanting, teisho)|

 Formal morning zazen (Tuesday, Thursday, Friday) consists of an hour of zazen with a bell for change of posture at the half-way point (no kinhin), followed by a 15-minute chanting service.
-Saturday, which starts a half hour later (6:30 am) also consists of an hour of zazen with a bell at the half-way point, but there’s no chanting service afterward.
+Saturday, which starts a half hour later (at 6:30 am), also consists of an hour of zazen with a bell at the half-way point, but there’s no chanting service afterward.

 Wednesday morning has two 35-minute rounds of zazen with kinhin in between (no chanting).
-Dokusan is also offered on Wednesday.
+Dokusan is also offered on Wednesdays.

 The usual Sunday schedule is a 50-minute sitting with a bell at the half-way point for change of posture, followed by kinhin, chanting and a talk (teisho or Dharma talk).
 Refer to the online calendar for dates of Sunday sittings, which are always marked.

 |Tuesday through Saturday||12:00 – 12:30 p.m.|

 The zendo is open for members to come and sit informally at all times outside of formal sittings.
 Robes are not worn for this sitting in the midst of the workday.

 Formal evening zazen on Mondays and Thursdays consist of three 35-minute rounds with kinhin.

 Dokusan is offered on Monday and Thursday evenings.

 On Tuesdays, there are three 25-minute rounds with kinhin in between, followed by a chanting service.
 Usually Group Instruction, and/or Private Instruction, is offered in the second round, and everyone is invited to stay for refreshments following chanting.